Daxton Hill: 2024 season

+2025 season

+On April 30, 2025, the Bengals exercised the fifth-year option on Hill's contract.
+Hill will receive $12,682,000 for the 2026 season.

 Personal life

 Hill's middle name Jor-El was taken from the comic book character of the same name.
-His brother, Justice Hill, played running back for the Oklahoma State Cowboys and was drafted by the Baltimore Ravens in the fourth round of the 2019 NFL Draft.
+His brother, Justice Hill, played running back for the Oklahoma State Cowboys and was drafted by the Ravens in the fourth round of the 2019 NFL draft.